DonaldET3/OAR/README.md

 In write mode, if no files are specified in the command line, the program will read a list of paths, one per line, from standard input.
 If the program enters a directory that is an ancestor of itself, the progam will quit.

-options <br />
+### options
-a: append files to archive <br />
+a: append files to archive
-f: specify path to archive <br />
+f: specify path to archive
-k: do not overwrite existing files <br />
+k: do not overwrite existing files
-u: only copy a file if it is newer than the existing one <br />
+u: only copy a file if it is newer than the existing one
 v: verbose

-list mode options: v, f <br />
+list mode options: v, f
-read mode options: k, u, v, f <br />
+read mode options: k, u, v, f
 write mode options: v, a, f

 After the list of options, there is the list of files to process.
 If the file is a directory, all files in that directory are processed.